serverless/serverless/README.md

 ### Setup AWS resources

 1. Create an IAM user with privileges to create/update lambda - or give user all priv with `AdministratorAccess` policy.
 Make an API key.
-Copy `cli/temp.adminenv` to `cli/.adminenv` and replace API key values.
+Copy `temp.adminenv` to `.adminenv` in your project root and replace API key values.
 1. Create another IAM user for development called `dev-jaws`.
 Make an API key.
 Copy `lib/temp.env` to `cli/.env` and replace API key values.
 1. Create an enviornment using Cloud Formation.
 Lets use the stage `test` for this example.
     1. Create CF Stack called `test-jaws-data-model` and use the `aws/data-model-cf.json`.
 Specify your domain name (used to create s3 bucket) and finish the wizard.